Patrick Galloway: Life

+Galloway and David Cunningham, Bishop of Aberdeen, gave sermons at the masque at the baptism of Prince Henry in August 1594.
 In August 1595 Galloway preached to James VI and Anne of Denmark at Falkland Palace, in his sermon speaking the creation of Eve from Adam's side and of the duties of man and wife to each other, and the queen was said to have paid attention to his advice.
+On 19 August 1596, at Gowrie House in Perth, he questioned Christian Stewart in Nokwalter, who was accused of causing the death of Patrick Ruthven by witchcraft.

 He refused to subscribe the 'band,' or engagement, by which James sought on 20 December 1596 to bind ministers not to preach against the royal authority, objecting that the existing pledges of loyalty were sufficient.
 After the Gowrie Conspiracy in August 1600, he twice preached before the king, at the cross of Edinburgh on 11 August, and at Glasgow on 31 August, maintaining the reality of the danger which the king had escaped.
-On 10 November 1602 Galloway was again chosen Moderator of the General Assembly.
+On 10 November 1602, Galloway was again chosen Moderator of the General Assembly.

 In January 1604 he attended on James at Hampton Court, acting for the Edinburgh presbytery to the king, in reference to the Hampton Court Conference held in that month between the Church of England hierarchy and the representatives of the Millenary Petition.
 Galloway was present during the actual conference.
 Of the proceedings on 12 January, when the king and Privy Council met the bishops and deans in private, he gives a brief hearsay account.
 His statement speaks of the "great fervency" with which James urged instances of 'corruptions' in the Anglican church.
 Galloway represents the bishops as arguing that to make any alterations in the prayer-book would be tantamount to admitting that popish recusants and deprived puritans had suffered for refusing submission to what "now was confessed to be erroneous".

 Galloway was popular as a preacher, and his services were sought in 1606 as one of the ministers of St Giles' Cathedral, Edinburgh; first on 3 June by the town council, then on 12 September by the four congregations which met there.
 He was not, however, appointed till the end of June 1607.
 In 1610, and again in 1615 and 1619, he was a member of the high commission court.
-On 27 June 1617 he signed the protestation for the liberties of the kirk, directed against the legislative measures by which James sought to override the authority of the General Assembly.
-The most obnoxious of these measures having been with drawn, Galloway withdrew his protest.
-He gave support to the Five Articles of Perth in August 1618, and did his best to carry out at St. Giles' in 1620 the article which enjoined kneeling at the communion.
+On 27 June 1617, he signed the Protestation for the Liberties of the Kirk, directed against the legislative measures by which James sought to override the authority of the General Assembly.
+The most obnoxious of these measures having been withdrawn, Galloway withdrew his protest.
+He gave support to the Five Articles of Perth in August 1618 and did his best to carry out at St. Giles' in 1620 the article which enjoined kneeling at the communion.
 Of his last years little is known, and the exact date of his death is uncertain.
 It occurred before 10 February 1626, and probably in January of that year, though it has been placed as early as 1624.